 Amidst all the news regarding COVID-19, other important topics have taken a backseat.
 Things are changing and not just across one front.
 The workforce is also witnessing an upheaval when it comes to recruiting, attracting, and retaining talent.
-The difference between company policies and the actual efforts that companies make when making employees from diverse background feel comfortable is vast.
+The difference between company policies and the company's actual efforts when making employees from diverse background feel comfortable is vast.
 The role of leadership is to create open-arms policies that allow job seekers from different backgrounds and experiences to feel comfortable at work.
-This is also how forms will be able to attract top talent.
+This is also how companies will be able to attract top talent.

 Employees Must be Involved in Changing the Company Policies